geudde/attic-chest/pages/13.reference/01.porden/docs.md

 borders of the Great Desert, from Cyrene, round by Tripoli and Africa Proper, to the borders of the Atlantic, the Senegal, and the Niger.
 Its fruit is about the size of an olive, has a purple hue, and is sweet like a date.
-It is a principal article of food with the tribes bordering on the Desert ; and the lotophagi appear to have received that name from the circumstance of living chiefly upon it.
+It is a principal article of food with the tribes bordering on the Desert; and the lotophagi appear to have received that name from the circumstance of living chiefly upon it.
 A kind of wine is also made from this fruit.